|Born||in Miami, Florida, USA|

 Mini Bio (1)

-A native of Cat Island, The Bahamas (although born, two months prematurely, in Miami during a visit by his parents), Poitier grew up in poverty as the son of farmers Evelyn (nee Outten) and Reginald James Poitier, who also drove a cab.
-He had little formal education and at the age of 15 was sent to Miami to live with his brother, in order to forestall a growing tendency toward delinquency.
+Sidney Poitier was a native of Cat Island, Bahamas, although born, two months prematurely, in Miami during a visit by his parents, Evelyn (Outten) and Reginald James Poitier.
+He grew up in poverty as the son of farmers, with his father also driving a cab in Nassau.
+Sidney had little formal education and at the age of 15 was sent to Miami to live with his brother, in order to forestall a growing tendency toward delinquency.
 In the U.S., he experienced the racial chasm that divides the country, a great shock to a boy coming from a society with a majority of African descent.

 He remained active on stage and screen as well as in the burgeoning Civil Rights movement.
 His roles in Guess Who's Coming to Dinner (1967) and To Sir, with Love (1967) were landmarks in helping to break down some social barriers between blacks and whites.
 Poitier's talent, conscience, integrity, and inherent likability placed him on equal footing with the white stars of the day.
 He took on directing and producing chores in the 1970s, achieving success in both arenas.